top of page

 🌿 What’s Happening Next

-Sensory-Friendly Santa + Secret Shop — Coming in December
+Sensory-Friendly Santa + Secret Shop

-▸ Volunteer or Donate
+▸ Volunteer or Donate to support this joy-filled day.

-With heartfelt gratitude,
+With heartfelt appreciation,

 Michelle Whitlow, M.S.